Abhi-247/Abhi-247/README.md

 <!-- ====== ABOUT ====== -->
 ## About Me
-- 🔭 I’m currently working on **project-name** — a short one-liner describing it.
 - 🌱 I’m learning **TypeScript**, **Next.js**, and **Kubernetes**.
 - 👯 I’m open to collaborating on **open-source** projects and interesting dev problems.
 - 💬 Ask me about **web dev**, **APIs**, or **DevOps automation**.